Giraffe: Species and subspecies

-Characteristics
+The first extinct species to be described was Giraffa sivalensis from Pakistan, the holotype of which was reevaluated as a vertebra of separate species within the genus that was initially described as a fossil of the living giraffe.
+Another extinct species Giraffa punjabiensis is known from Pakistan.
+Four other valid extinct species of Giraffa known from Africa are Giraffa gracilis, Giraffa jumae, Giraffa pygmaea and Giraffa stillei.
+"G." pomeli from Algeria and Tunisia is not a species of Giraffinae, but a species of Palaeotraginae related to Mitilanotherium.

+Anatomy

 Fully grown giraffes stand 4.3–5.7 m tall, with males taller than females.
 The average weight is 1192 kg for an adult male and 828 kg for an adult female.
 Despite its long neck and legs, its body is relatively short.
-The skin is mostly gray, or tan, and can reach a thickness of 20 mm.
+The skin is mostly gray or tan, and can reach a thickness of 20 mm.
 The 80–100 cm long tail ends in a long, dark tuft of hair and is used as a defense against insects.

 The coat has dark blotches or patches, which can be orange, chestnut, brown, or nearly black, surrounded by light hair, usually white or cream coloured.
 Male giraffes become darker as they grow old.
 The coat pattern has been claimed to serve as camouflage in the light and shade patterns of savannah woodlands.
 When standing among trees and bushes, they are hard to see at even a few metres distance.
 However, adult giraffes move about to gain the best view of an approaching predator, relying on their size and ability to defend themselves rather than on camouflage, which may be more important for calves.
 Each giraffe has a unique coat pattern.
 Calves inherit some coat pattern traits from their mothers, and variation in some spot traits is correlated with calf survival.
 The skin under the blotches may regulate the animal's body temperature, being sites for complex blood vessel systems and large sweat glands.
+Spotless or solid-colour giraffes are very rare, but have been observed.

 The fur may give the animal chemical defense, as its parasite repellents give it a characteristic scent.
 At least 11 main aromatic chemicals are in the fur, although indole and 3-methylindole are responsible for most of the smell.
 Because males have a stronger odour than females, it may also have a sexual function.